BitHangar/watch-dragon/src/README.txt

 The animation will finish its currently running loop, then stop.

 IMPORTANT: In order to have multiple animations, please remember to use different cookie values in your timer handler function for each animation!

+**Note for multiple animations: If you want more than one frame-by-frame animation in your program, you'll need to set your resource_map.json file up a certain way.
+Say your first animation is 10 frames; those 10 PNGs will need to be in the order you want them to animate.
+If your second animation is 5 frames, those will also need to be in order.
+It's not important which set comes first in your json file.
+When you initialize your FrameAnimation objects in your program, you'll just have one object point to the first frame in one set, and the other to the second set of frames.

 **Please Note: Having multiple animations can cause the Pebble to slow down or even crash, please use with caution!